Humberside Police: Neighbourhood Blues

 Humberside Police have also participated in the second series of Neighbourhood Blues, that covered the work of the forces Neighbourhood Policing Teams.
 This was aired on weekday mornings for two weeks starting on 12 November 2012, on BBC One.

 Hotel Custody

-Humberside Police participated in the ITV documentary series Hotel Custody, which in three episodes, from 28 August 2022, covered the operation of the Birchen Way custody facility in Grimsby, aiming to show the facility's method of treating remanded detainees as "customers rather than criminals".
+Humberside Police participated in the ITV documentary series Hotel Custody, which in three episodes, from 28 August 2022, covered the operation of the Birchin Way custody facility in Grimsby, aiming to show the facility's method of treating remanded detainees as "customers rather than criminals".